 Where to stay near Badlands National ParkVisiting Badlands National Park might sound like, well, a bad idea.
 But it's actually spectacular!
 We stayed one night at Frontier Cabins in Wall, and they were less than 10 minutes from the Pinnacles Entrance to Badlands National Park.
 We took advantage of this, plus the fact that the Badlands are in the mountain time zone and we are used to central time, to wake up early and head to the park just after sunrise.
 There were still other people there, but it was much less crowded than a typical national park experience, and our timing meant we caught a group of bighorn sheep right along the road not far from the entrance!
 We would never have gone that close to the animals while hiking, for our safety and out of respect for them, so we were pretty thrilled to accidentally get the best view ever.
 They didn't seem bothered by us at all and I got some great pics from the car window!

 Another option is the Cedar Pass Lodge, which is the only lodging within the park, and offers both cabins and a campground for RV's or tents.
 The cabins are easy walking distance to the Ben Reifel Visitors Center, so we caught a glimpse of them while there, and they looked nice from the outside!
-The Cedar Pass Lodge also has a gift shop and restaurant, which have been closed for COVID, but in general are a nice amenity!
-Like most places to stay inside national parks, the cabins at Cedar Pass tend to book very far in advance, so I recommend making a reservation as soon as you're sure you want to go!
+The Cedar Pass Lodge also has a gift shop and restaurant which is such a nice amenity!
+Like most places to stay inside national parks, the cabins at Cedar Pass tend to book very far in advance, so I recommend making a reservation as soon as you're sure you want to go.

 Hiking with kids at Badlands National Park